How Much Does It Cost?

 Though the recommended stay is between 5 to 7 days, there is no minimum requirement.
 Even if you have less than four days, you can still have a very enjoyable holiday with us.

-Our safari experience is special and we desire all our guests enjoying it.
+Our safari experience is special and we desire all our guests to enjoy it!

-While we love to have children around, some guests may not.
-So keep in mind that Campi ya Kanzi is not a resort with a swimming pool (unless you stay at Kanzi House), or with an area where children can be left unattended to play.
-A family with children might consider Kanzi House for a completley private stay.
+Please keep in mind that Campi ya Kanzi is not your typical Safari resort or has an area where children can be left unattended to play.
+However, a family with children might consider staying at the Kanzi House for a completley private stay.

-Maasai staff love children.
-The trackers will share all their lore with them.
+The Maasai staff love children and the trackers will share all their lore with them.
 A visit to the schools may be a very enlightening moment in their lives, comparing their Western world with a very different one.

-We enjoyed in many occasions families with children, as young as three years old.
+We have enjoyed on many occasions families with children, as young as three years old.